Frequently Asked Questions

 What feedback have customers given about Hygraph's ease of use?

-Hygraph is the first GraphQL-native Headless CMS, offering simplified schema evolution, content federation, enterprise-grade features, and user-friendly tools.
-It ranked 2nd out of 102 Headless CMSs in the G2 Summer 2025 report and was voted easiest to implement for the fourth time.
-See G2 report.
+Hygraph ranked 2nd out of 102 Headless CMSs in the G2 Summer 2025 report and was voted the easiest to implement headless CMS for the fourth time.
+These rankings are based on user reviews and market analysis.
+Note: Rankings may change over time; check G2 for the latest data.
+See more.

 LLM optimization